-Land Purchase and Lease (Land bank program)
+Land Purchase and Lease Programs

-This program was initiated during the 1974-75 fiscal year to assist industry by purchasing land for lease back to farmers.
+These programs were initiated during the nineteen seventies to assist industry by purchasing land for lease back to farmers.
 The Nova Scotia Farm Loan Board administers the leasing of these properties.

-In total, thirteen properties remain under this program, with a total outstanding principal at year-end of \$398,000.
+In total, sixteen properties remain under lease, with a total outstanding principal at year-end of \$404,000.